-Any person may provide an opinion or any other information that they consider relevant to the authorization procedures, both on the subject of discussion in writing or in electronic form.
+Any person may provide an opinion or any other information that they consider relevant to the authorization procedures, both in writing or in electronic form.
 Record of all information received from the public or other statkeholders is kept in the authorization dossier.
 This information is public and can be received upon request subject to protection of personal data.
-For more details see answers to Question XV (k) and Question XXXIII (a) (iii).
-The applicant or his representatives are invited to participate in public discussion together with committee members.
-A public consultation record is kept which is attached to the authorization.
+For more details, see answers to Question XV (k) and Question XXXIII (a) (iii).